awsdocs/amazon-athena-user-guide/doc_source/csv.md

 "a","a1","abc3","ab4"
 ```

-Use a `CREATE TABLE` statement to create an Athena table based on this CSV file and reference the OpenCSVSerDe class in `ROW FORMAT`, also specifying SerDe properties for character separator, quote character, and escape character\.
+Use a `CREATE TABLE` statement to create an Athena table based on the data and reference the OpenCSVSerDe class in `ROW FORMAT`, also specifying SerDe properties for character separator, quote character, and escape character\.

 ```
 CREATE EXTERNAL TABLE myopencsvtable (